-The built-in modem and network model comes with both an RJ-11 and an RJ-45 port.
-RJ-11 telephone cables have two or four wires and are used to connect telephones to telephone outlets found in the walls of residential homes and some commercial buildings (some commercial buildings may have telephone wiring designed for dedicated phone systems that may not be compatible).
+☐ The built-in modem and network model comes with both an RJ-11 and an RJ-45 port.
+RJ-11 telephone residential homes and some commercial buildings (some commercial buildings may have telephone wir- ing designed for dedicated phone systems that may not be compatible).
 RJ-45 network cables are found connecting network computers to network hubs or switches usually found in business environments.